Massachusetts

 Massachusetts Afterschool Partnership

-The Massachusetts Afterschool Partnership (MAP) is the only statewide 501(c)(3) non-profit organization in Massachusetts dedicated to increasing afterschool and expanded learning opportunities (ELOs) for school-age children, youth and families.
+The Massachusetts Afterschool Partnership (MAP) works to ensure every child in Massachusetts has equal access to high-quality out-of-school time programming after school, before school and during the summer months.
+Established in 2003, MAP is the only statewide 501(c)(3) non-profit organization in Massachusetts dedicated to expanding afterschool and extended learning opportunities for school-age children, youth, families and communities.

 Current Projects and Initiatives: